khomziuk/HackArena2.0-MonoTanks-CSharp/README.md

 # C# WebSocket Client for Hackathon 2024

 This C#-based WebSocket client was developed for the Hackathon 2024, organized by WULS-SGGW.
-It serves as a framework for participants to create AI agents that can play the game.
+It serves as a framework for participants to create AI bots that can play the game.

 To fully test and run the game, you will also need the game server and GUI